 Save on High Fashion

 Montreal's Marché Bonsecours is the place to go twice a year for low-cost high fashion when they host the Braderie de Mode Québécoise, (the Big Fashion Sale by Quebec Designers).
 This has been a Montreal shopping tradition since 1994.
-30,000 shoppers head for the sale during its four-day biannual run featuring over 140 different designer labels.
+Tens of thousands of shoppers head for the sale during its four-day biannual run featuring over 140 different designer labels.
 Prices range from 50 percent to 80 percent off.